 - In the snow it’s ok when the graph touches the side, snow is light

-- A graph should ALWAYS be shaped as a mountain
+- A graph should ALWAYS be shaped like a mountain

-- A graph should NEVER contain of more than one peak
+- A graph should NEVER contain more than one peak

 How does the histogram work?